 Roasted butternut squash with cinnamon, ginger, nutmeg, clove and allspice?
 How could that not be tasty, right?

 Fan of butternut squash recipes?
 Check out these butternut squash fritters!

-- Made with just 5 simple ingredients
+- This recipe is made with just 5 simple ingredients.

 - Of course, it tastes delicious!

 Full details are in the recipe card below, but here are the basics: